bnprks/BPCells/README.md

     - Calculation of Cell x Peak matrices
 - Matrices
     - Conversion to/from R sparse matrices
-    - Read-only access to 10x and AnnData hdf5 feature matrices
+    - Read-write access to 10x hdf5 feature matrices, and read-only access to AnnData files, and
     - Reading/writing of packed sparse matrices in memory or directly from disk
     - Multiplication by dense matrices or vectors
     - Calculation of statistics like rowSums, colSums, rowMeans, and colMeans
     - Transparent handling of vector `+`, `-`, `*`, `/`, and `log1p` for streaming
       normalization.
 This allows implementation of ATAC-seq LSI and Seurat default normalization.
-- Support for

 ### Upcoming additions:
 - Support for additional fragment formats: